mirzaghaderi/IdeoKar/README.md

 ## Run IdeoKar

-Place IdeoKar2.jar in a convenient folder.
+Place IdeoKar2.jar file in a convenient folder.
 Open CMD and navigate to that folder:

 ```
 cd C:\Path\To\IdeoKar